SJECollins/ci-pp4-pet-rx/README.md

 # User Experience

 ### User Stories

+The user stories used as part of the planning for the website have been consolidated here.

 - As a site user I can register on the site so that have access to the features for animal profiles and prescriptions
 - As a site user I can edit my profile so that I can change my registered name or email
 - As a site user I can create a new animal profile so that register a new animal's details in the database